-Some markets in which we operate are restricted currency markets whereby local requirements require that any FX trade is undertaken by a local party (usually the client's sub-custodian).
+Some markets in which we operate are restricted currency markets whereby local requirements require that a local party (usually the client's sub-custodian) undertakes any FX trade.
 Although we are not party to the trade in such instances, the rates received are monitored on a post-trade basis.